DonKirkham/pdslabs-copy-page-app-customizer/README.md

 # Copy Page SPFx Application Customizer

 ## Summary
+> This solution is forked from the PnP sample: [SPFx Application Customizer to copy modern site pages across sites](https://github.com/pnp/sp-dev-fx-extensions/tree/main/samples/react-application-copy-page) and modified to only show when the page is in Edit mode.
+It also moves the button to the Page Command bar, just to the right of the Republish button.

 This SPFx Application Customizer empowers content authors to **copy modern site pages** across sites with full control over: